 Highlights: Mischievous, Athletic, Agile

-And beneath their athletic and proud exterior is a truly sensitive dog.
+Beneath their athletic and proud exterior is a truly sensitive dog.
 They thrive on human contact and will take any chance to cuddle with their owners.
+However, don’t treat them as a typical lap dog.
+They will still need sufficient exercise.

 27. Japanese Chin